Tonywuhk/realai.org/network-architecture.md

 ---
 # Network Architecture

+## Modular Networks

+[Hafner et al. (2017)](https://arxiv.org/abs/1706.05744) propose ThalNet, a modular neural network inspired by neocortical communication via the thalamus.
+It comprises a tuple of computation modules that route their respective features into a shared center vector, which is then read selectively by each module to obtain its recurrent context input.
+It is shown that the model learns to route information hierarchically.

+### References

+* 2017 June 18, Danijar Hafner, Alex Irpan, James Davidson, and Nicolas Heess.
+[Learning Hierarchical Information Flow with Recurrent Neural Modules](https://arxiv.org/abs/1706.05744). *arXiv:1706.05744*.

 ## Conditional Computation

 [Shazeer et al. (2017)](https://arxiv.org/abs/1701.06538) introduced a Sparsely-Gated Mixture-of-Experts (MoE) layer where each sample only activates a sparse subset of many expert networks, determined by a gating network.
 The layer is embedded in a larger architecture that is overall trainable by backpropagation.